aopell/DiscordBugBot/README.md

-# DiscordBugBot
+# e-bot
-A Discord bot for keeping track of issue tickets in your server
+A Discord bot for keeping track of when people are available